City safety & data profile

 Data Sources

 All data on this page comes from official U.S. government sources.
-Population and economic data from the Census Bureau American Community Survey (2022 5-year estimates).
+Population and economic data from the Census Bureau American Community Survey (2024 5-year estimates, place geography).
 Health data from the CDC PLACES program (2023).
 Hospital ratings from CMS Hospital Compare (2024).
 Climate data from NOAA.
 Education data from NCES.
 Cost of living from Bureau of Economic Analysis.
 Crime statistics, where referenced on Areazine, originate from the FBI Crime Data Explorer.
 Housing market figures referenced on Areazine come from HUD Fair Market Rents.
-Data is county-level (Uvalde County) as the smallest consistent geographic unit across all sources.
+Census economics and population are at place geography; some health and hospital indicators are reported at the county level (Uvalde County) where that is the smallest published unit.